 Brunvoll (at that time Scana Volda) delivered the first Contra Rotating Propulsion System in 2014 to the PSV "Juanita" owned by Ugland Offshore AS, a project initiated by a request from Salt Ship Design to come up with a Contra Rotating Propulsion System for their PSV-design.
 Long story short, "Juanita" was designed by Salt Ship Design, built at Kleven Shipyard and equipped with the first generation of Brunvoll Contra Rotating Propulsion System – designed and optimised for a single skeg PSV.

-We experience that the system at Juanita is an efficient and reliable installation, well functioning in operation and very efficient in transit condition.
-Juanita has been on charter to Equinor since delivery from building yard in 2014.
+Geir Audun, Løvdal, Technical Manager at "Juanita", confirms that they are still satisfied with the propeller system at the vessel.
+It is an efficient and reliable installation, well functioning in operation and very efficient in transit condition.
+"Juanita" has been on charter to Equinor since delivery from building yard in 2014.

 Roald Håvik, Principal Engineer R&D and Henning Brautaset, R&D Manager were both strongly involved in the first CRP-design and has since then collected experience and proof from 9 years successful operation of the efficient and robust propulsion system at "Juanita".
 In 2020 a new R&D program was started to further develop the CRP-concept, with the goal to come up with a new series of cost-effective CRP propulsion systems for different ship types.